The Last Temptation of Christ (film): Plot

-While on the cross, a young lady who claims to be Jesus's guardian angel tells him that, while he is the Son of God, he is not the Messiah and that God is pleased with him and wants him to be happy.
-She brings him down off the cross and, invisible to others, takes him to Mary Magdalene, whom he marries.
+While on the cross, a young girl who claims to be Jesus' guardian angel tells him that, while he is the Son of God, he is not the Messiah and that God is pleased with him and wants him to be happy.
+She brings him down off the cross and takes him to Mary Magdalene, whom he marries.
 They live a happy life, but when she abruptly dies, Jesus is consoled by his angel and goes on to start a family with Mary and Martha, the sisters of Lazarus.
 As an older man, Jesus encounters the apostle Paul preaching about the Messiah and tries to tell him that he is the man about whom Paul has been preaching.
 Paul repudiates him, saying that even if Jesus had not died on the cross, his message was the truth, and nothing would stop him from proclaiming that.
 Jesus debates him, stating that salvation cannot be founded on lies.

 Near the end of his life, with Jerusalem in the throes of rebellion, an elderly dying Jesus calls his former disciples to his bed.
-When Judas comes he reveals Jesus's guardian angel is actually Satan, who tricked him into believing he did not have to give himself up to save the world.
-Crawling back through the burning city, Jesus reaches the site of his crucifixion and begs God to let him fulfill his purpose, stating "I want to be the Messiah!"
+When Judas comes, he reveals Jesus' guardian angel is actually Satan, who tricked him into believing he did not have to give himself up to save the world.
+Crawling back through the burning city, Jesus reaches the site of his crucifixion and begs God to let him fulfill his purpose, stating "I want to be the Messiah!".
 Jesus then finds himself once more on the cross, having overcome the "last temptation" of escaping death, being married and raising a family, and the ensuing disaster that would have consequently encompassed mankind.
 Jesus cries out "It is accomplished!" and dies.